kernelkit/infix/doc/ethernet.md

 ### Restricting advertised link modes

-Auto-negotiation of speed/duplex is the desired default for almost all use-cases, but sometimes a port must come up at a specific speed — typically when interoperating with legacy hardware that does not auto-negotiate, or that does so poorly.
-IEEE Std 802.3.2-2025 retired the older *disable auto-negotiation, then set fixed speed/duplex* idiom; the standards-correct way to express the same intent is to **restrict the set of PMD types auto-negotiation may advertise**.
-When only one PMD is advertised, the link pins to that mode against any cooperating peer.
+Auto-negotiation is the right default for almost all links, but sometimes a port has to come up at a fixed speed, usually when talking to old hardware that won't auto-negotiate or does it badly.
+IEEE Std 802.3.2-2025 dropped the old "turn off auto-negotiation, then set a fixed speed and duplex" approach.
+Instead you restrict the set of PMD types the port may advertise: list a single PMD and the link pins to that mode against any peer that supports it.

+> [!NOTE]
+> Earlier Infix releases needed `enable false` plus explicit `speed` and
+> `duplex` leaves.
+IEEE Std 802.3.2-2025 retired the `eth:speed` leaf, so
+> the speed now comes from the `advertised-pmd-types` entry instead.
+> Existing `startup-config.cfg` files are migrated automatically on upgrade.

 Each entry in `auto-negotiation/advertised-pmd-types` is an IEEE PMD-type identity (`ieee802-ethernet-phy-type:pmd-type-*`).
-Half- vs full-duplex pinning is expressed by the orthogonal `duplex` leaf.
+The separate `duplex` leaf controls half vs full duplex.

 The example below pins port `eth3` to 100 Mbit/s half-duplex.